-I had developed a selling framework that works.
+I had developed a selling methodology that works.

-Through that process I developed a selling style that works, for three reasons.
+Through that process I developed a framework and style that works, for three reasons.

 First, it’s not salesy.
 There’s nothing tricky or deceitful.
 It’s straightforward and honest.

-Second, it’s based on building the relationship with clients, and based on the tremendous value I bring my clients.
+Second, it’s builds great relationships with clients, and it's based on the tremendous value I bring my clients.

 Third, it doesn’t make me feel uncomfortable or awkward.
 In fact, it feels natural, and I love it because I get to be myself.

-Now I help other business owners achieve the same results.
+Now I help other women business owners achieve the same results.

 I’ve made it my mission to teach other entrepreneurs in weeks what it took me years to learn.